geoffreylitt/cambria-in-memory-store/README.md

   projectV1Schema
 )

-// Upgrade the schema, renaming "summary" to "description".
+// Upgrade the schema, renaming "summary" to "description",
-// In normal systems this would be a breaking change...but not here! const projectV2Schema = store.upgradeSchema([
+// and adding a new property called "complete" const projectV2Schema = store.upgradeSchema([
   renameProperty('summary', 'description'),
-], 'Project')
+  addProperty({ name: 'complete', type: 'boolean' }), ], 'Project')

-// We can immediately read the old document in our new schema... store.readAs(rawDoc, projectV2Schema)
+// We can immediately read the old document in our new schema: store.readAs(rawDoc, projectV2Schema)
+// => {
+//   title: 'hello',
-// => { title: 'hello', description: 'this works' }
+//   description: 'this works',  // old data, with new property name
+//   complete: false             // default value for new boolean property
+// }

 // But we can also still read it in the old schema!
 We never "migrated" the data. store.readAs(rawDoc, projectV1Schema)